McCollum, Williamson help Pelicans beat Suns 113-105, leaving teams tied for 6th

 The Pelicans again played without Brandon Ingram, out since March 21 with a left knee contusion.

-Wilt Chamberlain is the only other player with 50-plus points against the same opponent three games in a row, doing it in 1961-62 for the Philadelphia Warriors against the New York Knicks.
+Wilt Chamberlain is the only other player with 50-plus points against the same opponent three games in a row, doing it in 1961-62 for the then-Philadelphia Warriors against the New York Knicks.

 Only two fouls were called in the first quarter, both on the Pelicans.
 Jusuf Nurkic committed the Suns’ first foul of the game with 7:45 to play in the second quarter.